Regulations and Requirements Governing the Doctoral Degree

 Each program, including the dissertation, leading to a doctoral degree requires as a minimum three years of full-time study beyond the baccalaureate or the equivalent over a longer period.
 In addition, special requirements for competence in research methodology, foreign languages, and in other research tools ordinarily extend the basic time requirement.

 Each program leading to a Ph.D. includes as a minimum two years of full- time graduate study (60 credits), or the equivalent, and at least one additional year devoted to the necessary research and writing of an acceptable dissertation.
-Programs leading to a D.A. include as a minimum two years of full-time graduate study (60 or 63 credits), or the equivalent, one regular session given full-time to an appropriate internship, and at least one regular session devoted to the necessary preparation and writing of an acceptable dissertation.
-The programs leading to an Ed.D. and Psy.D. include as a minimum 78 credits of appropriate graduate study plus at least one regular session devoted to the necessary research and writing of an acceptable dissertation.
+The program leading to a Psy.D. includes as a minimum 91 credits of appropriate graduate study plus at least one regular session devoted to the necessary research and writing of an acceptable dissertation.
 However, the minimums in a particular program may and frequently do exceed these amounts, and students are held to those applicable to the particular program to which they have been admitted.

 Residence Study and Advanced Standing

 Of the credits of graduate study required beyond the baccalaureate and antecedent to final dissertation research and writing established for all doctoral programs at least 50%, or 30 credits minimum for programs of less than 60 credits total, must be completed through graduate study at this University.

 Applicants for admission to the doctoral programs who have completed graduate courses or programs elsewhere may apply for admission with advanced standing

 Doctoral Study in Residence